jdarling/ms-boilerplate/readme.md

 The sample project will be released as Open Source in hopes that it will lower the barrier to entry for others who need a similar solution.

+## Service Templates

+Service templates give you a starting point for adding a new service to the deployment.
+They are basic boilerplates around specific languages, you can create a new service for a desired language using `tools/new_service --serviceName "myservice" --serviceType "node"` see the new_service section for more details.

+Each service type is created with a minimal framework that makes it ideal for service or microservice development.
+If the supplied version isn't to your liking, just create your own using an existing one as a template or from scratch.

+### C#

+### Lua

+### Node

+### Python

 ## Configuration

 ### .config